yashsharma127/aeonaxy-intern-assign/README.md

 # Internship Assignment: Frontend Design

-This repository contains my submission for the internship assignment focused on frontend design.
-The assignment was provided by Aeonaxy Technologies Private Limited and required developing a frontend with specific design requirements.
+This repository contains my submission for the internship assignment focused on front-end design.
+The assignment was provided by Aeonaxy Technologies Private Limited and required developing a front end with specific design requirements.

 ## [Live Project Link](https://yashsharma127.github.io/aeonaxy-intern-assign/) (Click to Visit)